 Phone: 1-877 FEMA MAP (1-877-336-2627)

-Once research has been completed (approximately 6 days), an information specialist will contact you to discuss materials, cost and methods of obtaining the items relevant to your request.
+Once research has been completed (approximately one week), an information specialist will contact you to discuss materials, cost and methods of obtaining the items relevant to your request.
 You will be invoiced for the remainder of the required fees.
 No data will be provided to you until all required fees have been paid.

 For More Information